lapps-xdd/xdd-processing/README.md

 $ python ner.py --doc DIR1 --pos DIR2 --ner DIR3 [--limit N]
 ```

-The input in DIR1 should have files with the output from the document structure parser. part-of-speech data is written to DIR 2 and named entities to DIR3.
-If LIMIT is used than nomore than N files wiil be processed.
+The input in DIR1 should have files with the output from the document structure parser.
+Part-of-speech data is written to DIR2 and named entities to DIR3.
+If LIMIT is used than no more than N files will be processed.

 ### 3. Term extraction